ChrisLaliwala/author_search/README.md

 author_search command line utility
 ==============
 This command line utility let's you search for authors with keywords.
+Requires python=3.12

 Options: